-Is Budapest child-friendly?
-Budapest is not any more dangerous than any European city.
+Is Budapest Child Friendly?
+Budapest is not dangerous.
+Just like any European city.
 The worst you can encounter is pick-pockets and scammers, that work large public areas.
 Strict gun laws in Europe and the generally welcoming attitude makes Budapest a great travel destination for families with kids.

 Read on, as we take you through some of the children-friendly highlights we found in Budapest.
 Maybe this will Budapest your next family vacation destination.